davidclough/node/_documents/javascript-guide/javascript-guide.md

 [MDN - Date](https://developer.mozilla.org/en/docs/Web/JavaScript/Reference/Global_Objects/Date)

-Some examples.
+Here are some examples.
 As you can see, you can use various initialisers to create a date but they can each come with there own little problems:

   	var d = new Date("2015-03-25T12:00:00");
   	console.log(d);									// Wed Mar 25 2015 12:00:00 GMT+0000 (GMT Standard Time)
   	console.log(d.getFullYear());		// 2015

   	// This one comes back with 3 for the day!
   	// It immediately highlights a chink in the armour, parsing our initialisati9on test
     // using U.S. date format.
   	console.log(d.getDay());				// 3

   	// In this constructor the month parameter is 0-based but
   	// the other two are 1-based.
   	var d2 = new Date(2000, 1, 1);
   	console.log(d2);								// Tue Feb 01 2000 00:00:00 GMT+0000 (GMT Standard Time)

   	var d3 = new Date(1474525800000);
   	console.log(d3);								// Thu Sep 22 2016 07:30:00 GMT+0100 (GMT Summer Time)

 You can also work with time zones.
 Again, don't expect perfection:

 	console.clear();

     // This one assumed the time zone based on user's computer settings. var d = new Date("2015-06-25T12:00:00");
 	console.log(d.toUTCString());

     // You can also specify the time zone explicitly.
 This one enforces UTC. var d3 = new Date("2015-06-25T12:00:00+00:00");
 	console.log(d3);